 - If your fire takes a long time to get the fire to temperature, start it with more kindling.

-- Sluggish fires - which produce little heat but a lot of smoke and ash and burn up a lot of fuel - are often caused by adding too much coal too early.
+- Sluggish fires - which produce little heat but a lot of smoke and ash, and burn up a lot of fuel - are often caused by adding coal too early or adding too much at once.

-- If your stove is an older make, then never leave the boat or go to sleep with the bottom draught fully open, some of these stoves can turn red-hot and cause a fire.
+- If your stove is an older make, then never leave the boat or go to sleep with the bottom draught fully open, some of these stoves can turn red-hot and set your home on fire.

-- Whatever stove you have, always make sure the door is fully closed before you go to sleep.
+- Whatever stove you have, always make sure the door is fully closed before you go to sleep, otherwise you could gas yourself.

 Reviving the fire